Industry Impact

 A Great American Success Story

 Semiconductors were invented in America, and the United States still leads the world in leading-edge manufacturing, design, and research.
-The U.S. semiconductor industry is the worldwide industry leader with about half of global market share through sales of $209 billion in 2018.
+The U.S. semiconductor industry is the worldwide industry leader with half of global market share through sales of $264 billion in 2023.

 The rapid pace of innovation has enabled the semiconductor industry to produce exponentially more advanced products at lower cost, a principle known as Moore’s Law.
 As a result, a single smartphone today has far more computing power than the computers used by NASA to land a person on the moon during the Apollo 11 mission in 1969.